Shockwave Therapy

 • People on Blood Thinning Medication.

-• Tissue with local tumours or Bacterial Infection.
+• Tissue with local tumours or infection.

 • People who have had cortisone in the last 6 weeks.
+Cortisone blocks all inflammation and healing in the injected tissue.

-2. Pain Relief
+1. Pain Relief

 3. Non-invasive